-The Ministry of Education and Science, which is leading a reform of education in Georgia, is responsible for promoting intercultural education.
+The Ministry of Education and Science, which is conducting education reform in Georgia, is responsible for promoting intercultural education.
 National goals for education have been adopted in Georgia in October 2004, stating that the development of intercultural skills for graduates of secondary level education is one of its priorities.
-The Law on Secondary Education, which followed in April 2005, grants rights to all schools to teach in minority languages and to teach the history of minorities without any discrimination regarding the content or the financial support offered.
+The Law on Secondary Education, adopted in April 2005, grants rights to all schools to teach in minority languages and to teach the history of minorities without any discrimination regarding the content or the financial support offered.

-In 2008, the new Strategic Vision Project – the National Vision and Action Plan on Civil Integration and Tolerance – identified objectives for the education and culture of minorities (for further information see chapter 2.6).
+In 2008, the new Strategic Vision Project – the National Vision and Action Plan on Civil Integration and Tolerance – identified objectives for the education and culture of minorities.

-Intercultural education is a part of the National Curriculum of Georgia and is integrated into teaching, mainly in the subjects of the social sciences and of foreign languages.
+Intercultural education is a part of the National Curriculum of Georgia and is integrated into teaching, mainly in the subjects of Georgian literature, social sciences and foreign languages.

-The national goals of education state that some of the other goals of education in Georgia are to educate a tolerant citizen who knows how to effectively communicate with diverse individuals and groups.
+One of the national education goals in Georgia is to educate tolerant citizens who know how to effectively communicate with diverse individuals and groups.